CharlieKerfoot/CharlieKerfoot.github.io/digimon.md

 The final bit of the code directly addresses our second issue.
 After finding the team with the most attack (that didn't exceed the `max_mem`) and then backtracks through the selected list to find the digimon that made up that team.

 ## Conclusion

+My key takeaway from this lab is the ability to be flexible and choose which solution fits your needs.
+For each of the first two questions, I had two different solutions and I could see times where I would want to use either function.
+I'm still wondering whether there is a better solution, or cleaner solution at least, for problem three but overall I am pretty happy with my code.
+I was thinking of other ideas where you might filter the dataset or use the [meet-in-the-middle algorithm](https://www.geeksforgeeks.org/meet-in-the-middle/) but I don't think they would really solve the issue as `N` scales.
+I also just liked refreshing my memory on the knapsack problem and seeing that these two problems fell under the same set of problem.